alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Lagrangian Mechanics/Lagrangian Mechanics Examples.md

 One Degree of Freedom
 Consider, for example, Atwood's machine.
-This device, invented in 1784 but still a familiar sight in teaching laboratories is used to demonstrate Newton's laws of motion and to measure $g$.
-It consists of two weights connected by a light string of length $l$ which passes over a light and frictionless pulley.
+This device, invented in 1784 but still a familiar sight in teaching laboratories is used to demonstrate [[Newton's Laws of Motion]] and to measure $g$.
+It consists of two weights connected by a light string of [[Length]] $l$ which passes over a light and frictionless pulley.

 The elementary approach is to write an [[Equations of Motion]] for each of the two weights